Data protection information for online study applications (according to Art. 13 GDPR)

 With the use of automation, we process all personal data and documents which you disclose and send to us by way of the online application initially in order to examine whether you meet the formal admission requirements for the chosen study programme and, where applicable, to conduct the admission process.
 The processing of application data is necessary in order to enable a decision on the conclusion of an education contract.

-In this connection, the following data categories are processed: master data (first name, last name, date of birth, city and country of birth, sex, nationality, academic title, matriculation number and social insurance number), contact details (e.g. home address and address for correspondence, email address and telephone number), application data (e.g. application data, study courses, priorities, CV and letter of motivation), and the data and results of the admission process, where applicable.
+In this connection, the following data categories are processed: master data (first name, last name, date of birth, city and country of birth, sex, nationality, academic title, matriculation number and social insurance number), contact details (e.g. home address and address for correspondence, email address and telephone number), application data (e.g. application data, study courses, priorities, CV and letter of motivation), and the data and results in the context of the admission process, where applicable.

 In the event that an admission process is conducted with an automated admission test for your chosen study programme, the test documents will be pseudonymised before being sent to a service provider for evaluation.

 University entrants with relevant professional qualifications must demonstrate their successful completion of the prescribed additional tests before they begin their study programme.
 If your application for admission to the additional tests is approved, you are permitted to sit the additional tests.
 Preparatory courses are offered by Schloss Hofen, Lochau, for the additional tests.
-If you attend these courses, Schloss Hofen, Lochau, will provide your personal data to FH Vorarlberg and FH Vorarlberg and Schloss Hofen are jointly responsible for data processing.
+If you attend these courses, Schloss Hofen, Lochau, will provide your personal data to FH Vorarlberg.
+FH Vorarlberg and Schloss Hofen are jointly responsible for data processing.

-In the event that you do not possess a social insurance number in Austria, you are required to obtain a substitute number in accordance with the Education Documentation Act.
+In the event that you do not possess a social insurance number in Austria, you are required to obtain a substitute number in accordance with the Education Documentation Act (Bildungsdokumentationsgesetz).
 If you already have this number, you are obliged to disclose it to FH Vorarlberg.
 If you do not yet have this number, a substitute number will be requested for you via ‘Portal Austria’ of the Austrian Federal Computing Centre (BRZ).
 In the event that you receive a social insurance number at a later date, you are required to promptly disclose it to FH Vorarlberg.
 The substitute number will become invalid on the date of disclosure and will be replaced by the social insurance number.
 The substitute number is only relevant for the purposes of registering student data in accordance with the Education Documentation Act and has no importance whatsoever in terms of social insurance.

 If you attend the preparatory courses for the additional examinations at Schloss Hofen, Schloss Hofen and FH Vorarlberg work together in terms of data protection law, so that there is a joint responsibility.
 Responsibility is allocated in such a way that each institution is responsible for the personal data processed in its area, but also that the data processed by Schloss Hofen with the help of automation is processed in the same campus management system (currently Academy 5) as that of FH Vorarlberg.
-In this context, the rights of the persons concerned can be asserted at FH Vorarlberg at firstname.lastname@example.org.
+In this context, the rights of the persons concerned can be asserted at FH Vorarlberg under email@example.com.

 The collected data are used by FH Vorarlberg staff and passed on internally to the responsible persons.
 In the case of foreign certificates and documents, it may sometimes be necessary that these certificates and documents be sent to the Federal Ministry for Education, Science and Research, to the competent embassies or consulates or to a university from which you have already been conferred an academic title in order to assess your previous education and to verify attestations.